 When an exhibit may have changed hands several times between seizure and admission at trial, the State must show a Chain of Custody in order to have the evidence admitted.
 This is important because evidence that is not properly handled can be challenged by the defense, who may argue that the evidence was tampered with or contaminated and should not be admitted as evidence.

-– For a case involving drugs, or similar contraband, the evidence has almost always been placed in the evidence room and probably tested by a lab tech.
+For a case involving drugs, or similar contraband, the evidence has almost always been placed in the evidence room and probably tested by a lab tech.
 Generally, prior to placing the evidence into the property room, the officer will write his name, date, police report number, etc… on the evidence bag.
 The prosecutor should ask how the officer is certain that this evidence is the same evidence that was seized.
 The officer will then state “I recognize my signature on the bag, the date, the defendant’s name, etc..”
 This will generally be enough to have the evidence admitted.
 It is very hard to keep evidence out based on chain of custody arguments and the Court will often find tat such arguments go to weight, not admissibility.

 DISCLAIMER – The information contained on this website is provided for educational and informational purposes only, and should not be construed as legal advice or as an offer to perform legal services on any subject matter.
 The content of this web site contains general information and may not reflect current legal developments or information.
 The information is not guaranteed to be correct, complete or current.
 We make no warranty, expressed or implied, about the accuracy or reliability of the information at this website or at any other website to which it is linked.
 Recipients of content from this site should not act or refrain from acting on the basis of any information included in the site without seeking appropriate legal advice on the particular facts and circumstances at issue from an attorney licensed in the recipient’s state.
 Nothing herein is intended to create an attorney-client relationship and shall not be construed as legal advice.
 This is not an offer to represent you, nor is it intended to create an attorney-client relationship.